kinow/autosubmit/docs/source/userguide/configure/index.rst

 * TOTAL_JOBS: maximum number of jobs to be running at the same time in this platform.

+* LOG_RECOVERY_QUEUE_SIZE: A memory-consumption optimization for the recovery of logs.
+If not specified, defaults to max(100,TOTAL_JOBS) * 2, in case of issues with the recovery of logs, you can increase this value.

 * CUSTOM_DIRECTIVES: Custom directives for the resource manager of this platform.